pradoprojects/pradoprojects.github.io/README.md

 ## 🧠 How I Think

 ### **Simplifying complexity**
-Teaching basic programming to teenagers taught me how to break abstract concepts into simple, approachable steps.
+Teaching basic programming to teenagers helped me break abstract concepts into clear, approachable steps — a skill that directly shapes how I structure interfaces and information.

 ### **Designing with empathy**
-Working with people across different ages and cognitive/physical needs strengthened my observation skills, patience, and adaptability.
+Working with people of different ages and cognitive/physical needs strengthened my observation, patience, and adaptability.
+These experiences guide how I identify friction and design for comfort, not just functionality.

 ### **Human-first, tech-aware**
 My computer science background helps me understand how things work under the hood —
-but my design decisions are grounded in people, not features.
+but the decisions I make as a designer always begin with people, not features.

 ---